paymentwall/paymentwall.github.io/docs/desktop-paylet-stored-dg.md

 > [Pingbacks for digital goods API](/default-pingback-dg).

-Alternatively, you can also see virtual currency of stored product.
+Alternatively, you can also see virtual currency of Stored Product.

 > [Virtual currency](/paylet/stored/vc).